-The INI is committed to meeting the nation's demand for cybersecurity professionals.
+As a CAE institution, CMU is committed to meeting the nation's demand for cybersecurity professionals.

 Center of Academic Excellence in Cyber Operations (CAE-CO)*

-$1.5 million in funding and 5 graduates.
+$1.5 million in funding since 2010.